ppy/osu-wiki/news/2021/2021-11-10-osu!trivium-quiz-2021.md

 ## FAQ

 Below are answers to some questions we anticipate from the participants.
-If your question is not answered here, please feel free to ask [mangomizer](https://osu.ppy.sh/users/1893718) on the aforementioned Discord server.
+If your question is not answered here, please feel free to ask ::mangomizer::{ user-id=1893718 } on the aforementioned Discord server.

 ### This quiz seems impossible!
 Where do I even begin?